Gaotrees/caffe-doc/How-To:-Caffe-on-AWS-from-Scratch.md

 ### Overview

-By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe.
+By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe on AWS using a g2.2xlarge or g2.8xlarge instance.

 Keywords: AWS, GPU, amazon, caffe, install, how, to